 What to Look for in a Meal Prep Container

-Before you go shopping or fill your Amazon cart with containers, keep these must-haves in mind.
+Before you go shopping or fill your virtual cart with containers, keep these points in mind.

 - Pick containers with an airtight lid.
 Lids with airtight seals keep air from penetrating your food so it stays fresher longer, Andres Ayesta, RD, tells LIVESTRONG.com.
 And they can help prevent annoying spills when a container tips over.